jadijadi/lpic1book/content/1102_setup_host_security.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Super-server.png/420px-Super-server.png)

-Practically no new linux is using a super server anymore but some traces of `xinetd` is still there in some systems in `/etc/xinet.d/`.
+Practically no new Linux is using a super server anymore but some traces of `xinetd` is still there in some systems in `/etc/xinet.d/`.
 This is a sample xinetd configuration:

 ```text
 service telnet